kashfifahim/CrossComputeTutorials/T2/README.md

 ## Section 1: Introduction to the simulation

 Your company has taken on a new project.
 The stakeholders want to implement a bike sharing system between the campus of Wellesley College and the campus of Olin College of Engineering.
+Your team has been tasked with writing a program that simulates this system.

 In the following days, you and your team discuss and gather the requirements.
 Then, the team collaborated to map out the user stories.
 Finally, after some time developing and testing, your team has a minimum viable product in the form of a simulation, written in Python.

 Let's git clone the team's simulation program to a local folder on our machine.